 Difference between Industrial Dearness Allowance IDA and Central Dearness Allowances CDA Pay Scale

 A pay scale that is also known as a salary structure is a system that finds out how much a worker will be paid for his work which he had done during the month.
-Every worker have different salary, its depends upon the work of the employee and their position at work place.
-There are also many other criteria which decide the salary of the worker.
-It also based on one or more other factors like the worker’s level, rank or position within the employer’s organization, the experience of the worker in that particular company and also the total experience.
+Every worker has a different salary, it depends upon the work of the employee and their position at the workplace.
+There are also many other criteria that decide the salary of the worker.
+It also based on one or more other factors like the worker’s level, rank, or position within the employer’s organization, the experience of the worker in that particular company, and also the total experience.
 Salary also divided into many types like Central Dearness Allowances, Industrial Dearness Allowance.

 |DA directly Related to||Cost of Living|

 |DA gets differed based on employees living in which sectors||· Urban

 |When was DA component Introduced||After Second World War|